DonWachsmalstift/Diamond/logbooks/nightshift_1/logbook.md

 > **Note:** Remember to double-check the setup at the IFK before proceeding further.
 It's crucial to avoid any potential issues.

+- **04:00 AM:** The Beam Monitor is not showing any intensity.
+We are attempting to run the experiment, but there is no beam available.